I've sold my car - what now?

 Price changes

-There should be no last minute negotiations at collection, as long as you’ve listed your car accurately, including declaring all damage, service history, and accessories.
+There won’t be any last-minute negotiations at collection, as long as you’ve listed your car accurately, including declaring all damage, service history, and accessories.

 However, if additional damage is found, your purchasing dealers or representative may reduce their offer, providing you with the reason why.
-Then it’s up to you to decide if you are willing to accept their proposed price.
-We're here to support you in the event this happens, so please call or chat with us and we can be there to advise.
+It’s up to you to decide if you are willing to accept their proposed price.
+We're here to support you in the event this happens, so please call or chat with us with any issues.

 Important things to note